Compounding the Joy of Living. One patient at a time.

 Pharmacy compounding is not big pharma

-Some people may think compounding pharmacies are affiliated with the big pharmaceutical companies, but they’re not.
+Some people may think compounding pharmacies are affiliated with the big pharmaceutical companies, but they aren’t.

-According to the 2021 National Compounding Demographics Study, the typical compounding pharmacy is a small business with roots in the local economy.
-In fact, 84% of compounding pharmacies have only one location.
-They are committed to the health and safety of their patients, they support the local tax base, and they serve a wide range of patients, both human and animal
+According to the APC 2023-24 Snapshot of Pharmacy Compounding in America, the typical compounding pharmacy is a small business, based locally, helping provide for patients in their communities.
+In fact, 88% of compounding pharmacies have only one location, and 61% have fewer than 12 employees.
+They are committed to the health and safety of their patients, they support the local tax base, and they serve a wide range of patients, both human and animal.

 Image